 Additionally, having control allows players to choose if rounds two and four are different along with deciding what to do if the host makes a mistake.
 (See Host Mistakes below.)

 The game plays in rounds that involves solving one hangman style puzzle with 10 minutes going on a puzzle clock.
 (See Clocks section.)
-The puzzle clock marks when focus will shift to solving the puzzle.
-The following lists the basic steps of play during a round:
+The puzzle clock marks when focus will shift entirely to solving the puzzle.
+Here are the steps of basic play during a round:

 Try to solve puzzles, guess letters, and make selections as fast as possible.
 Not only does this allow more questions and puzzles, but players will earn points for time remaining on the bonus clock.
 See the Clocks section.